 I owe my life to your man made wing.

 A POW poem by Leland Potter

 It is worth noting that other Caterpillar Club pins exist, awarded by other parachute makers such as Switlik Parachute Co., and these are cast in varying, gold, silver and enamel designs.
 The Irvin Caterpillar Club remains in existence and continues to award pins to qualifying candidates to this day!

 Our example dates to the Second World War and is signed to the reverse ROTC McNamara.
 Notable club members include aviator Charles Lindbergh and retired astronaut John Glenn.
 Recently, a Caterpillar Club Pin awarded to Bram Van der Stok, of whose story inspired the film The Great Escape sold at auction for over £3,000.
-Our example is in remarkable condition, and offered with an estimate of £300-500.
-A wonderful, tangible piece of World War Two history, this Caterpillar Club Pin is expected to attract attention from keen collectors nationwide.
+Our example is in remarkable condition, and a wonderful, tangible piece of World War Two history, this Caterpillar Club Pin sold for £1,037 inclusive of Buyer's Premium.

 Please enter your email address below, we will send you a notification email when the sale is available to view online.